qudini/qudini-reactive/qudini-reactive-logging/README.md

 }
 ```

-The property `build_version` will be populated thanks to `com.qudini.reactive.utils.metadata.MetadataService` once available ([see the defaults and how to override them](https://github.com/qudini/qudini-reactive/tree/master/qudini-reactive-utils)).
+The properties `env` and `build_version` will be populated thanks to `com.qudini.reactive.utils.metadata.MetadataService` once available ([see the defaults and how to override them](https://github.com/qudini/qudini-reactive/tree/master/qudini-reactive-utils)).

 ### Correlation id